 No matter who gets up there next, the jostling at the top all season will ensure that the air of invincibility that often comes with the top ranking won't be there for the rest of the season.

-"Every year is wide open, but more so this year than ever," said Minnesota coach Tubby Smith, whose Golden Gophers were swarmed by their delirious fans on Tuesday night after their first win over a No.
+"Every year is wide open, but more so this year than ever," said Minnesota coach Tubby Smith, whose Golden Gophers were swarmed by their delirious fans on Tuesday night after their first win over a No. 1 team since 1989.
+"I don't think there's a dominant team you can look at like Kentucky last year.
+You kind of had an idea they were the best team going, and that's hard to overcome that type of talent."

 Five of those Wildcats from last year's national championship team were drafted in June, including the top two picks in the draft.
 Coach John Calipari hasn't been able to replace his stars quite as quickly as he has been able to in the past, and Kentucky has tumbled out of the rankings.
 Traditional powers North Carolina and UCLA are also unranked, which has created room for Miami, New Mexico and Saint Louis to creep into the Top 25.